 We can come up with various engagement triggers to ensure longer usage time for any kind of project.
-In the design phase, we usually map out the user journey and try to figure out how to make it more comfortable and what we need to add for more engagement.
+In the UX design discovery phase, we usually use a UX journey map to figure out how to make it more comfortable and what we need to add for more engagement.

 Daria: Initially the user finds an app in the App Store/Google Play or with the help of ads.
 So I think the engagement process starts with splash screens and a logo, which the user has to like in order to proceed with installing the app.
 If even before the installation the screenshots of the app make it seem nice and convenient, app design has already done its job to a large extent.

 To engage the user after they have started to use the app, there should be carefully chosen and visually pleasing illustrations and animations that evoke emotions and make the user look at the screen longer.
 And of course there should be custom elements that do not repeat from application to application, and personalization (for example, addressing the user by name, unique tips and notifications for a particular user).

 In the Donate app we used a tab with user achievements, where, for example, when subscribing to a new project the popup appears ‘wow! you subscribed to the first project. congratulations’, and when donating ‘well done! you donated to the third project’.
 So the user discovers new achievements, and we support them in it and remind about it in every possible way.